developmentAC/GetCodingSeqs/README.md

 Note: shown above, the size of the extracted sequences is 400 base-pairs but this value may be customized in main.py, along with the number of sequences to produce.

 ## Running the code

+You must first install [Poetry](https://python-poetry.org/) to manage the sode's dependencies, and to run the program.

 ```
 * Setup with Poetry :
     + poetry install